 The success of a project hinges on the design and engineering.
 Design defects are typically a consequence of the architects or engineers failing to produce an accurate or well-coordinated set of construction documents.
 It is critical that the plans and specifications are reviewed and followed.
 This is why the phrase “per plans and specifications” is often used in contract language.
 Engineers and architects detail products and methods to be used in the specifications.
 Unforeseen site conditions may require the architect and engineer to redesign areas of the project, such as changes to foundation footings resulting from poor soil conditions.

 Mechanicals, such as plumbing, HVAC, and electrical, must be designed for the proper project.
 Many times, the project specifications will require shop drawings and submittals by the mechanical contractor to the architect for review and approval.
-The process of shop drawings and submittals can lead to defective construction if quality control measures are not in place.
-All important information must be included, as well as noting an approved fabricator or a manufacturer’s certified applicator.
+The analysis process for shop drawings and submittals can lead to defective construction if quality control measures are not utilized.
+All important information must be included, including notation of an approved fabricator or a manufacturer’s certified applicator.
 Identifying industry quality standards can help avoid the use of cheaper products or inexperienced labor.

 Material defect

-Material defects from the manufacturer are sometimes not realized until after installation has taken place.
+Material defects from the manufacturer sometimes remain undetected until after installation has taken place.
 For example, windows can have leaky seals between the panes, roof shingles can delaminate over time, or concrete slabs can start spalling (breaking up, flaking, or pitting at the surface).

-Building materials are typically tested before being used in any building and go through a process of tests and reviews by independent testing laboratories and professional committees, including the American Society for Testing and Materials (ASTM) and the International Conference of Building Officials (ICBO).
+Building materials are typically tested before being used in any structure.
+They go through a process of tests and reviews by independent testing laboratories and professional committees, including the American Society for Testing and Materials (ASTM) and the International Conference of Building Officials (ICBO).

 A simple definition of workmanship is "the level of skill with which a product is made or a project done."
 Other definitions may include craftsmanship, skillfulness, expertise, technique, and artistry.